Sukii/vortex_simulations/README.md

 # Vortex Simulations

+This work was part of my Ph.D. thesis work in Indian Statistical Institute, Calcutta (Kolkatta).
+At that time it ran on [VAX](https://en.wikipedia.org/wiki/VAX) systems with 512MB RAM!
+UN.Sinha developed his `FloSolver` in 1986, a powerful super computer.
+Now I am able to run this on my laptop with Intel 7 and 12 CPU cores using OpenMP support.

 We use FORTRAN for generating flow data and Lua-Love2D for displaying results as a graphical simulation.
+Rewriting the FORTRAN code in [Mojo](https://github.com/modularml/mojo) to see how fast it runs on my laptop.
+Also hoping to do some Deep Learning simulations of vorticity flows with some application to ocean and atmospheric flows.

 ## Running FORTRAN code (Linux UBUNTU users):